-Your employer is legally obliged to make 'reasonable adjustments' to help you to return to work.
-What is considered reasonable depends on your particular case.
+Your employer is legally obliged to make 'reasonable adjustments' to enable you to return to work.
+What may be considered reasonable adjustments depends on your particular case.

 Obtain your organisation's written procedures (if any) on supporting people with a disability.

 You must be fully involved in every stage of the decision as to what, if any, changes are needed to enable you to carry on working.